ylhyra/ylhyra_content/not_data/content/course/_drafts/A1/Að.md

 *<translate>Ég þarf '''að''' pissa.</translate> = I need '''to''' pee.
 *<translate>Ég nenni ekki '''að''' tala við hann.</translate> = I'm not in the mood '''to''' talk to him.

-But we also use it when English would use an '''-ing''' ending:{{efn|The -ing verb form in English is known as "gerund" or "present participle".}}
+But we also use it when English would use an '''-ing''' ending:<note>The -ing verb form in English is known as "gerund" or "present participle".</note>

 *<translate>Ég er '''að''' syngja.</translate> = I am singing.
 *<translate>Ég kem ekki á morgun, ég er '''að''' vinna.</translate> = I won't come tomorrow, I am working.